keyle2112/Analytics-Portfolio/README.md

 Impact: Shows how restructuring a dataset into the right shape is often the step that makes a pattern visible at all. <br>

-### Econometrics Analysis of MLB Salary Disparities Analysis
+### Econometric Analysis of MLB Salary Disparities Analysis

 November 2024 - December 2024 <br>